m00racle/w3_jscript/README.md

   2. script\bulb.js which covers the light bulb control case.

   These two scripts files are here to simulate multiple JavaScript file used for the same HTML file.

+Note: this code also being cloned into other PC for git course testing.